embroider-build/embroider/SPEC.md

 The API that packager provides is also incomplete compared with this design.
 For example, to take the packager output and build it using Webpack, Rollup, or Parcel still requires a significant amount of custom code.
 Whereas taking a collection of v2 formatted Ember packages and building them with any of those tools requires very little custom code.
 TODO: link to hopefully more than one working example.

 The prebuilt addons RFC addresses build performance by doing the same kind of work-moving as this design.
 Addons can do much of their building up front, thus saving time when apps are building.
 But it only achieves a speedup when apps happen to be using the same build options that addons authors happened to publish.
 This design takes a different approach that preserves complete freedom for app authors to postprocess all addon Javascript, including dead-code-elimination based on the addon features their app is using.
 The prebuilt addons RFC also doesn’t attempt to specify the contents of the prebuilt trees — it just accepts the current implementation-defined contents.
 This is problematic because shared builds artifacts are long-lived, so it’s worth trying to align them with very general, spec-compliant semantics.

+# Appendix: Standardized Language Extensions

+This spec makes some promises about app-build-time behavior that all v2-formatted addons can rely on.
+This behavior goes beyond "just Javascript" semantics by making some optimizations mandatory.
+V2-formatted addons that depend on the following packages get optimization guarantees:

+ - `@ember/build-time-config`
+ - `ember-cli-htmlbars-inline-precompile`

+The details of each should be described elsewhere in this spec.

 # Appendix: List of Ember Package Metadata Fields